 The answer?
 People don’t fit inside a perfect box.
 Parents that are organized may have a disorganized child.
-Parents that teach their child to mediate when angry might raise a child that decides to steal.
+Parents that teach their child to mediate when angry might raise a child that decides to bully others in school.

 The truth is each individual has their own life, friends, problems, insecurities, etc. which causes them to see the world differently.
 Life events and our parent’s bad habits “shape” how we deal with hard moments.
-They even teach us how to see situations – you might see the same situation as me and we will both disagree if it was a good event or bad one.
+They even teach us how to see situations.
+Especially if you grew up with parents that assumed the worst of everyone.

 Selection of Behaviors From Different Individuals.
 One child might pick up a mothers manipulative tendencies to deal with life.
 While the other child might pick up their Grandma’s passive-aggressive tendencies to deal with life.

 Biological Factors.
 A child that has more testosterone is inclined to deal with more anger.
 Therefore, they are more likely to copy their father’s tendency to domestic violence or drugs to release their anger.
 Or, a child might have a medical or psychological condition that requires professional treatment.

 Exposure To Different Situations, People, and Places.
 An extroverted sibling is less likely to deal with their emotions via depression, in comparison to their introverted sibling.
 Why?
 The extroverted sibling may expose themselves to more individuals in which they can learn healthy tactics of behaviors and coping.